BlackHolePerturbationToolkit/KerrGeodesics/index.md

 ## Changelog

 7 August 2018: Added generic orbit calculation of the orbit (thanks for M. van de Meent for contributing code).
-Currently the code is separated in KerrGeoOrbit2[..] but will soon replace the earlier code.
+Currently the code is separated in KerrGeoOrbit2[..] but will soon replace the earlier code.<br>
-7 September 2017: Initial version publicly released<br>
+7 September 2017: Initial version publicly released.<br>
 10 June 2017: Initial version created.

 ## Known problems